Planning the Perfect Garden for Bees

 I love my water gardens but you can create a bee water source with anything as long as they have a safe place to drink.

 Whenever possible, use organic gardening practices to control unwanted weeds and insects.
-Bee friendly weed killers are available to buy or make at home.
+Bee friendly weed killers are available.

 Avoid chemical pesticides and if you must use them – do your research.
 A thorough understanding of how pesticides affect bees will help you make the best choice.
 Avoid using dusts – such as Sevin Dust near bees.